aspnet/SignalR/specs/HubProtocol.md

 }
 ```

+##Communication between the Caller and the Callee

+There a three kinds of interactions between the Caller and the Calle:

+* Invocations - the Caller sends a message to the Calle and expects a message indicating that the invocation has been completed and optionally a result of the invocation
+* Non-Blocking Invocations - the Caller sends a message to the Callee and does not expect any further messages for this invocation
+* Streaming Invocations - the Caller sends a message to the Callee and expects one or more results returned by the Callee followed by a message indicating the end of invocation

+##Invocations

 In order to perform a single invocation, the Caller follows the following basic flow:

 1. Allocate a unique `Invocation ID` value (arbitrary string, chosen by the Caller) to represent the invocation